Efferent nerve fiber: Motor nerve

 The efferent nerve fibers of motor neurons are involved in muscle control, both skeletal and smooth muscle.
 The cell body of the motor neuron is connected to a single, long axon and several shorter dendrites projecting out of the cell body itself.
 This axon then forms a neuromuscular junction with the effectors.
 The cell body of the motor neuron is satellite-shaped.
 The motor neuron is present in the grey matter of the spinal cord and medulla oblongata, and forms an electrochemical pathway to the effector organ or muscle.
-Besides motor nerves, there are efferent sensory nerves that often serve to adjust the sensitivity of the signal relayed by the afferent sensory nerve.

 Types

 There are three types of efferent fibers: general somatic efferent fibers (GSE), general visceral efferent fibers (GVE) and special visceral efferent fibers (SVE).

 Subtypes of general somatic efferent fibers include: alpha motor neurons (α) – these target extrafusal muscle fibers, and gamma motor neurons (γ) that target intrafusal muscle fibers.
 Beta motor neurons target both types of muscle fiber and there are two types known as static and dynamic.

 Alpha motor neurons are large lower motor neurons located in the anterior (ventral) horn of the spinal cord, and they serve as the final common pathway for producing skeletal muscle movement.
 Their axons exit through the ventral roots and innervate extrafusal muscle fibers, the main contractile fibers responsible for generating force.
 When activated, alpha motor neurons release acetylcholine at the neuromuscular junction, triggering depolarization and contraction of the muscle.
 They receive input from multiple sources, including upper motor neurons from the corticospinal tract, sensory afferents from muscle spindles (especially Ia fibers involved in the stretch reflex), spinal interneurons, and motor control centers such as the cerebellum and basal ganglia.
 Alpha motor neurons play a central role in voluntary movement, reflexes, muscle tone, and posture.
 Damage to these neurons results in classic lower motor neuron signs, such as muscle weakness, flaccid paralysis, fasciculations, decreased tone, and atrophy, seen in conditions like poliomyelitis, ALS, and spinal muscular atrophy.
 They work alongside gamma motor neurons, which adjust spindle sensitivity, but alpha motor neurons are primarily responsible for producing actual muscle force and movement.